apache/unomi/README.md

     org.ops4j.pax.web.ssl.keypassword=tomcat
     org.osgi.service.http.port.secure=9443

-3. Add the following lines to the /etc/elasticsearch.yml file :

-    node.contextserver.secureAddress: localhost
-    node.contextserver.securePort: 9443

-You should now have SSL setup on Karaf, and you can test it by trying to access it on port 9443.
+You should now have SSL setup on Karaf with your certificate, and you can test it by trying to access it on port 9443.

 Running the integration tests